Tony Miles: Personality

 Miles was often seen as a controversial figure.
 Once, in the last round of a tournament (Luton, UK, 1975), with Miles needing a draw for first place, and his opponent, Stewart Reuben, wanting a draw for a high placing, he agreed a draw without playing any moves.
 The arbiter decided to give both players no points for this non-game; the players claimed this "game" had been played often, when players prearranged a draw – this was the only time it had been scored 0–0, rather than playing out some meaningless moves.
 This sparked lengthy correspondence in British chess journals.

 Miles also clashed with chess authorities and with his fellow English players, particularly Keene and Short.
 Miles made accusations regarding payments that Keene had received from the British Chess Federation for acting as his assistant in the 1985 Interzonal tournament in Tunis.
 Miles became obsessed with the affair, eventually suffering a mental breakdown over it.
 He was arrested in September 1987 in Downing Street, apparently under the belief that he had to speak to then-Prime Minister Margaret Thatcher about the matter; he was subsequently hospitalised for two months.
 Writing in The Daily Telegraph in November 2003, Short said that "Tony was insanely jealous of my success, and his inability to accept that he was no longer the UK's number one was an indication of, if not a trigger for, his descent into madness."

 Miles was also noted for his acerbic wit; according to Genna Sosonko, he was "a master of the laconic barb, the sarcastic remark, and he was never at a loss for words".
 He often attacked chess personalities in published articles.
-He attacked former World Champion Anatoly Karpov in an article entitled "Has Karpov Lost his Marbles?".
-Other victims of his published attacks were Woman Grandmaster Martha Fierro, and Indian chess organizer Umar Koya.
+He attacked former World Champion Anatoly Karpov in an article entitled "Has Karpov Lost his Marbles?"
 His review of Eric Schiller's book Unorthodox Chess Openings (Cardoza Publishing, 1998) which appeared in Kingpin consisted of just two words: "Utter crap."